 The TAB co-chairs are elected from the TAB members by the TAB members.

-The TAB co-chairs are elected for 2 year at a time with a maximum of 1 re-election (ie max 4 years).
+The TAB co-chairs are elected for 2 year at a time with a maximum of 1 re-election (ie max 4 consecutive years).
 The co-chair elections are staggered so that one co-chair is elected each year.

-TAB co-chair by simple majority voting with one vote for each TAB member.
+Each TAB co-chair is elected by simple majority voting with one vote for each TAB member.

 A TAB member who is elected as TAB co-chair towards the end of their first term on TAB will be considered to be automatically re-elected to TAB should their term as TAB member come to an end during their term as co-chair.
 A TAB member who is in their second term on TAB should not stand for election as TAB co-chair if their term as co-chair would take them beyond their maximum time on TAB.